 The accompanying consolidated financial statements include the accounts of Triton Distribution Systems, Inc. (formerly Petramerica Oil, Inc.), a Colorado corporation and its wholly owned subsidiaries; Triton Distribution Systems Philippines, Inc. (Triton Philippines), a corporation organized under the laws of the Philippines; and Triton Distribution Systems Beijing (Triton Beijing), a Chinese Corporation.
 All inter-company accounts and transactions have been eliminated in consolidation.
-Triton Distribution Systems Philippines.
+Triton Distribution Systems Philippines Inc. was formed in May 2006 with an office in Manila, Philippines.
 In August 2007, as a consequence of these internal issues with Philippine Airlines, we ceased our operations in the Philippines until these issues are resolved.
 In September 2007 we dissolved our Philippine subsidiary.
 Triton Distribution Systems (Beijing) was formed in November 2006.
 Since November 2006 operations have been primarily involved sales and marketing activities.